ethan-josh/Exploring-Java-String-Methods/readme.md

 **Explanation:**

 The charAt(int index) method returns the character at the specified index.
 Remember that in Java, indexing starts at 0.
-Therefore, message.charAt(5) retrieves the character at the 6th position, which is the space ' '.
+Therefore, message.charAt(5) retrieves the character at the 6th position, which is the 'l'.